knighthawk754/Interview-questions-for-devops/README.md

     Example: `scp file.txt user@hostname:/path/to/destination`
 6. `curl`: Transfers data to or from a server.
     Example: `curl http://example.com`
+### What is the Significance of `netstat -tuln`

+The command `netstat -tuln` in Linux is used to display the network connections, routing tables, interface statistics, masquerade connections, and multicast memberships.
+Specifically, the options `-tuln` provide the following details:

+- **`-t`**: Show TCP sockets.
+- **`-u`**: Show UDP sockets.
+- **`-l`**: Show only listening sockets.
+- **`-n`**: Show numerical addresses instead of resolving hostnames.

+#### Display Active Listening Ports
+The command shows all the TCP and UDP ports that are currently in a listening state.
+This is useful for identifying which services are running and listening for incoming connections on your system.

+#### Show Numerical Addresses
+By using the `-n` option, the command displays IP addresses and port numbers in numerical format, which can speed up the output and avoid issues with DNS resolution.

+#### Filter by Protocol
+The `-t` and `-u` options filter the results to show only TCP and UDP connections, respectively.
+This helps in focusing on specific types of network traffic.
 ## Changing Permissions

 ### `chmod`